matrix-org/matrix-spec/content/rooms/fragments/v1-floaty-power-levels.md

 ```

 In this example, both `@bob:localhost` and `@alice:localhost` have the same effective
-power level of `50`, even though the values are visually different.
+power level of `50`, even though the values are technically different.